 A bank issuing a guarantee, letter of credit or performance bond will fix the amount and obtain a counter indemnity from the customer, possibly secured against fixed or floating charges or cash deposits.
 The issuer will be entitled to convert the counter indemnity payments into loans or demand immediate repayment.
 The issuers will enter into the intercreditor agreement to ensure sharing of rights over project assets.

-The International Chamber of Commerce has developed rules for demand guarantees, which have been accepted and recognized by bankers, traders and international organizations including UNCITRAL, FIDIC and the World Bank.The current edition, URDG 758, was officially endorsed by the UN Commission on International Trade Law (UNCITRAL) at its 44th annual session in Vienna from 27 June – 8 July 2011.
-Get more information and purchase the rules.
+The International Chamber of Commerce has developed rules for demand guarantees, which have been accepted and recognized by bankers, traders and international organizations including UNCITRAL, FIDIC and the World Bank.The current edition, the ICC Uniform Rules for Demand Guarantees, URDG 758, was officially endorsed by the UN Commission on International Trade Law (UNCITRAL) at its 44th annual session in Vienna from 27 June – 8 July 2011.

 Bond financing allows the borrower to access debt directly from individuals and institutions, rather than using commercial lenders as intermediaries.
 The issuer (the borrower) sells the bonds to the investors.
 The lead manager helps the issuer to market the bonds.
 A trustee holds rights and acts on behalf of the investors, stopping any one investor from independently declaring a default.
 Rating agencies will assess the riskiness of the project, and assign a credit rating to the bonds which will signal to bond purchasers the attractiveness of the investment and the price they should pay.
 Bond financing generally provides lower borrowing costs, if the credit rating for the project is sufficiently strong.
 Rating agencies may be consulted when structuring the project to maximise the credit rating for the project.